 8. Claudio Guerin Hill (15 January, 1939 – 16 February, 1973)

 Claudio was born in Spain in a family filled with actors and playwrights.
 His childhood had been filled with plays, literature and films.
-He directed his first short film at the age of 11 and went onto direct his first feature film at the of 17.
+He directed his first short film at the age of 11 and went onto directing his first feature film at 17.
 An hour-long film about the conquest of peace and it delved into intricacies of human emotions.
-Claudio was already famous in the theatre circuit with his subjects and his style of film making.
-He could have easily directed his first major film with a big studio in Spain but he wouldn’t simply compromise on the subject.
+Claudio was already famous in the theatre circuit for his subjects and his style of filmmaking.
+He could have easily directed his first major film with a big studio in Spain, but he wouldn’t have simply compromised on the subject.
 Hence, Claudio was called arrogant and was banned by producers and he could simply not make any movies.
-But he had to give in to the pressure by agreeing to direct ‘The Bell from Hell’.
+But he had to give in to the pressure by agreeing to direct ‘The Bell from Hell.’
 It is believed that he didn’t accidentally slip from the cliff during the filming of the scene.
 But was so disgusted by the hollowness of the movie business, that in a fit of rage he jumped off the cliff.
 He died at the age of 34.

 7. Jean Vigo (26 April, 1905 – 5 October, 1934)

-Halicki was a One Man Show.
+Halicki was a one-man show.
 He acted, directed, wrote and even did most of the stunts.
 He was a pure adrenaline junkie.
 Halicki made the original ‘Gone in 60 seconds’(1974).
-The movie had a 40 minute car chase sequence for which he had shot 100 minutes of footage and destroyed almost 40 cars in the process.
-Some of the movie’s sequences were a revelation for its time and even Steven Spielberg was a big fan of his action sequences.
+The movie had a 40-minute car chase sequence, during which he shot 100 minutes of footage and destroyed almost 40 cars in the process.
+Some of the movie’s sequences were a revelation for its time, and Spielberg was even a big fan of his action sequences.
 Halicki was a name that was growing in its stature but he was killed while filming the opening sequence of his movie ‘Gone in 60 seconds 2’.
 He died at 48.

 5. Guru Dutt (9 July, 1925 – 10 October, 1964)

 Guru Dutt was a walking piece of art.
-His movies were way ahead of its time and hence are still revered for its writing and direction.
+His movies were way ahead of their time and, hence, are still revered for their writing and direction.
 Not only was he a brilliant actor but he had a way with the direction too.
 Movies like ‘Kagaaz ke Phool’ and ‘Pyaasa’ are the evidence of his brilliance.
 He had a knack of breathing art into any mundane situation.
 He would place pieces of furniture that would seem absurd, make his actresses pose differently but then in the frame it would all make sense.
 Even without any technical sophistication and by his mere art, he has made some beautiful, artistic scenes and movies like ‘Pyaasa’ and ‘Sahib Biwi our Ghulam’ are a reminisce of the fact.
 In a short span of 39 years of age, he was a part of 100 odd films.
-He had a troubled personal life and hence he drank and smoked heavily.
+He had a troubled personal life, and hence, he drank and smoked heavily.
 He died at 39 due to drug overdose.

 4. Sergei Eisenstein (23 January, 1898 – 11 February, 1948)